willroberts/raven-shield-2020/README.md

 To play online:
 1. Launch Raven Shield from Steam
+1. Click 'Settings' -> 'Custom Game' -> 'Raven Shield' -> 'Activate'
-1. Join an Iron Wrath server without activating Iron Wrath in settings
+1. Join an OpenRVS server hosting Iron Wrath content

 Hosting Iron Wrath content on servers requires using `UnrealEd` to modify the maps for compatibility with the patched client.
 Process is not yet documented.